btcguide/btcguide.github.io/_pages/setup-wallets/paper.md

 You can read more about how the author recommends using SeedPicker [here](http://seedpicker.net/guide/GUIDE.html).

 #### Practice First with a Dry Run
-As this is just for testing, you don't have to worry about security at all!
+As the dry-run is just for testing, you don't have to worry about security at all.
 Use the following *insecure* seed phrase (the word `zoo` repeated 23 times):
 ```
 zoo zoo zoo zoo zoo zoo zoo zoo zoo zoo zoo zoo zoo zoo zoo zoo zoo zoo zoo zoo zoo zoo zoo
 ```
-(A proper monkey would not pull the same word out of a hat 23 times in a row!)
+(an unbiased monkey would not pull the same word out of a hat 23 times in a row)

 ##### Steps
 1. Visit SeedPicker: <http://seedpicker.net/calculator/last-word.html>